HackWithSaksham/Face-Mask-Detection/README.md

 model.pkl
 ```

-This model can be used in:
+It can be used for:

 - Web applications
 - Surveillance systems